robotology/wb-toolbox/doc/Migration.md

-### MIGRATION TO WB-Toolbox
+## Migration from WB**I**-Toolbox To WB-Toolbox
 Given a simulink model with some WBI-Toolbox blocks inside, the general procedure is to **substitute each block with the corresponding one from WB-Toolbox**.
 However, there are some things the user should take care while doing this operation.
 This guide points out the main differences between the two toolbox.
-For more info about the WBI-Toolbox, please have a look at the [WBI_README](https://github.com/robotology-playground/WBI-Toolbox).
+For more info about the WBI-Toolbox, please have a look at the [WBI-Toolbox README](https://github.com/robotology-playground/WBI-Toolbox/blob/master/README.md).

 This guide follows the WBI and WB Toolbox blocks partition in Simulink library.
 It is divided in the following sections:
 - Required variables;